Race Hub

 Among the most prestigious honors on this journey is the Leonhard Seppala Humanitarian Award.
 Selected by a panel of race veterinarians, this award recognizes a musher who demonstrates outstanding dog care while remaining competitive—an achievement that, for many, holds more meaning than crossing the finish line first.

-The honoree receives a crystal trophy, a paid race entry, and a $1,000 cash prize presented at the finishers banquet.
-But the recognition doesn’t end there—David personally visits the musher’s kennel during the off-season and hand-delivers a celebratory box of Alaskan King Crab, a heartfelt tribute to those who prioritize the health and happiness of their teams above all.
+The honoree receives a crystal trophy, a paid race entry, and a $1,000 cash prize presented at the Finishers Banquet.
+But the recognition does not end there.
+David personally visits the musher’s kennel during the off-season and hand-delivers a celebratory box of Alaskan King Crab—a heartfelt tribute to those who prioritize the health and happiness of their teams above all.

-At its heart, the Iditarod® is not just a race—it’s a story of partnership, perseverance, and purpose.
-The Pike Dog Wellness Humanitarian Award ensures that story continues to be told, one compassionate musher at a time.
+At its heart, the Iditarod® is not just a race—it is a story of partnership, perseverance, and purpose.
+The Pike Dog Wellness Humanitarian Award helps ensure that story continues to be told, honoring the mushers whose commitment to their dogs defines the very best of the sport.